Welcome to the Ashleigh Iserman Boating Safety Website

 Ashleigh IsermanThe Ashleigh Iserman Boating Safety Foundation was established to honor the life and memory of Ashleigh Iserman.

-The goal of the foundation is to help promote boating safety education in order to keep our families safe while riding in boats, jet skis or other vessels on Michigan’s waterways.
+The goal of the foundation is to help promote boating safety education in order to keep our families safe while riding in boats, personal watercraft or other vessels on Michigan’s waterways.

 Personal Water Craft (PWC) Facts